-NOTE 5 - BUSINESS RESTRUCTURING
+NOTE 4 - BUSINESS RESTRUCTURING

-As a result of the business downturn we experienced this past year and the uncertain business outlook at that time, we took restructuring actions in September 2012 to reduce quarterly operating expenses and production costs.
+As a result of the business downturn we experienced in the second half of 2011 and in 2012, as well as the uncertain business outlook at the time, we took restructuring actions in September 2012 to reduce quarterly operating expenses and production costs.
 These actions included reductions in personnel and the use of contractors, professionals, and consultants, as well as focusing our development efforts on a smaller number of projects.

-The restructuring charge associated with these actions was \$207,000 and was primarily related to severance.
-The restructuring charge was incurred in the third quarter of 2012 and was completed and has been fully paid out in the first quarter of 2013.
+The net restructuring charge associated with these 2012 actions was \$207,000 and was primarily related to severance.
+The remaining 2012 restructuring actions were completely paid out during the first quarter of 2013.